Individual Taxpayer Identification Number (ITIN)

 To apply for an ITIN, students are required to submit the following items to the IRS:

-• ITIN Certification Letter signed by DSO
+• ITIN Certification Letter signed by DSO/ARO

-• Complete a request for ITIN Certification Letter via iGlobal
+• Complete a request for ITIN Certification Letter via iGlobal.

 • Photocopies of each of the following: